bpaquier/to-do-list-Vue.js/README.md

 # to-do-list

 ```
-a to do list using Vue.jss
+a to do list using Vue.js
 ```

 https://bast17-dev-todo-vuejs.netlify.app/